Azure/AvereSDK/docs/using_vfxt_py.md

 This section describes the syntax and options available when using vfxt.py as a command-line interface to create and modify Avere clusters.

-Frequently used options are described in detail in this section, but all options are explained in the vfxt.py Command Syntax and Options section at the end of this document.
+Frequently used options are described in detail in this section; additional options are explained in the [vfxt.py Command Syntax and Options](syntax.md) document and in the platform-specific documents for [Azure](azure_options.md), [AWS](aws_options.md), and [GCE](gce_options.md).

 ## Basic Syntax

 The basic form for a vfxt.py command is this:

 `vfxt.py --cloud-type type <authentication> <environment options> --<action>`

 Each vfxt.py command (except for information queries like `--help`) must include:

-* The cloud provider parameter – for example, azure for Azure, aws for Amazon, or gce for Google.
+* The cloud provider parameter – for example, `azure` for Azure, `aws` for Amazon, or `gce` for Google.
 * Authentication credentials for accessing the cloud API.
-The syntax is different depending on the cloud provider and authentication method you are using; read the setup section for Azure, Amazon Web Services, or Google Cloud Platform for details.
+The syntax is different depending on the cloud provider and authentication method you are using; read the setup section for [Azure](azure_reference.md), [Amazon Web Services](aws_reference.md), or [Google Cloud Platform](gcp_reference.md) for details.
 * The environment options for the cloud network or project (depending on the cloud provider).
 * An action to perform – for example, `--create` to create a new vFXT cluster.

 Note that similar commands have different names if they are restricted to one type of cloud provider.
-For example, the option to set an Amazon location is region and the option for setting a Google location is zone.
+For example, the option to set an Amazon location is `region` and the option for setting a Google location is `zone`.
 This difference serves as a check that the correct cloud service was specified.

 Actions include things like creating or destroying a cluster, adding nodes, and stopping or starting the cluster.
 The command `vfxt.py --help` lists all options.